root0109/conference-management/README.md

 * Java 1.8 or above
 * Linux Enviornment

-#The project can be run as follows in one of the two ways :
+#The project can be run as follows :

+Go to the bash terminal

-1) ./conference_mgmt.sh  <input_filepath>
+$ ./conference_mgmt.sh  <full_input_filepath>

-   The inputs commands are expected and taken from the file specified
+   The inputs commands are expected and taken from the file specified sample file present in src/main/resources/talks.txt

-2) ./conference_mgmt.sh

-   This will start the program and execute the file present in src/main/resources.